 Medical oncologists at Penn Medicine are internationally recognized for the use of vaccines to stimulate the immune system in the treatment of cancer.
 We provide specialized cancer treatment and support teams to coordinate overall patient care and direct immunotherapy and other related treatments.

-Normally, when foreign cells such as bacteria or viruses enter the body, the immune system responds to the invasion and clears the body of the infection.
-The immune system does not naturally recognize cancer cells as being foreign so it does not mount an immune response against the tumor.
-Cancer vaccines stimulate the immune system to recognize and attack the cancer cells.
+Typically when foreign cells enter the body, the immune system responds and mounts an attack against the virus or bacteria.
+However, the immune system does not naturally recognize cancer cells as being foreign so it does not mount an immune response against it.
+Cancer vaccines stimulate the immune system so that it recognizes the cancer cells as foreign and attacks the cells.

 Vaccine therapy is not appropriate for all diseases.
-Hematologists/oncologists at Penn Medicine currently use vaccine therapy to treat:
+We currently use vaccine therapy to treat:

 Visit OncoLink for more information on vaccine therapies.